CenturyLinkCloud/adm-kubernetes-on-clc/README.md

-# Building a Kubernetes cluster on CenturyLink Cloud
+# Kubernetes on CenturyLink Cloud

-The repository contains a set of ansible playbooks and roles to automate the process of getting a Kubernetes cluster up and running on CenturyLink Cloud.
+These scripts will create a kubernetes cluse on CenturyLink Cloud on top of Virtual Machines or Physical Servers.

-The playbooks can be run by themselves, or with the shell script _kube-up.sh_
+We use ansible to perform the cluster creation and we provide a simple bash wrapper script _kube-up.sh_ to simplify cluster management.

 ## Requirements

 - local installation of ansible _version 2.0_ or newer.
-If on OSX, try installing with `brew install ansible`
+If on OSX, try installing with `brew install ansible`.
 - python and pip
 - A CenturyLink Cloud account with rights to create new hosts